Managing Your Diabetes

 Diabetes is a serious disease.
 When the body is exposed to high blood sugar over a long period of time there can be severe damage to blood vessels and nerves.
 If diabetes is uncontrolled, people have a higher risk of getting heart disease, kidney disease, blindness, and loss of feeling in their feet and legs.

-How do you know if you have diabetes?
-Take the Risk Quiz (pdf*)to learn more.
+How do you know if you are at risk of having diabetes?
+Take the Type 2 Diabetes Risk Test (PDF) to learn more.

 Types of Diabetes?